Sales

 Win rate is a ratio that measures how many deals you won out of how many you attempted to win.
 It provides a quick way to gauge the effectiveness of your sales techniques.
 By segmenting your win rate by industry, channel, size, or each rep or team, you can identify trends and areas for improvement.
 Keep in mind that a "good" win rate can vary based on factors such as your customer base and the product being sold.

-Quarterly sales performance metrics: Analyzing trends and ROI
+Quarterly sales performance metrics: Analysing trends and ROI

 Acquisition cost: Determining cost-effectiveness